Pre-Requisites

 Generally, you can either use a cloud provider, such as Azure (AKS) or AWS (EKS) to provide a Kubernetes cluster for you, or you can set up one by yourself.
 Here you can find a list of Kubernetes options.
 As the Kubernetes API is standardized both ways will work.
 However, setting up Kubernetes yourself is not trivial and requires some more effort.
 As part of this tutorial, we present two different K8s distributions (and how to deploy Eclipse IoT Packages with them), namely MicroK8s and Minikube.

 Packages are encouraged to give you an estimate of what resources they require.
 The following is an example of what this may look like.
 You will need to translate this into the specific Kubernetes environment you have.
-Also may the package declare on which Kubernetes platform it was tested.
+Also, the package may declare on which Kubernetes platform it was tested.
 This doesn’t mean that other Kubernetes versions don’t work, but sets some expectations of what was tested at some point.

 Requirements